jjvanzon/JJs-Reference-Architecture/introduction.md

 And second in line:

-- Reject input: don't correct it
+- Reject input: don't correct input
 - Clear interfaces
 - "Ya ain't gonna need it"
 - Solve a problem at its core, instead of a work-around.